 Artist, designer and educator.

 Emilio Martinez Poppe is an artist, designer, and educator based in New York.
 Their work includes video performance, websites, essays, garment design, place and research based collaborative projects.
-Emilio’s practices and collaborations have been supported by The Laundromat Project, New Museum, The Cooper Union, SOMA Mexico, and the University of Massachusetts Amherst.
+Emilio’s practices and collaborations have been supported by The Laundromat Project, New Museum, The Cooper Union, SOMA Mexico, The Hemispheric Institute of Performance and Politics, and Pratt Institute.
 Their work has been presented at Cornell University, MICA, The Cooper Union, Creative Time, Framer Framed, Side Room, and Vlaams Cultuurhuis de Brakke Grond.
 Emilio is a member of the collective BFAMFAPhD with whom they are designing their forthcoming book Ways of Being.